Revolution Brokers Mortgage Repayment Calculator

 The Ins and Outs of Bridging Loans

 Bridging finance, also known as short-term finance, is an alternative to conventional mortgage financing that has become increasingly popular in the last few years.
-If you are aware of these types of loans but aren’t sure exactly how they work and when they are appropriate, this handy guide is here to help.
+If you are aware of these types of loans but aren’t sure exactly how they work and when they are appropriate, this handy guide is here to help – and a bridging loan calculator will help demonstrate how it all works.

 As well as providing an overview of what bridging finance is and in which situations it’s most beneficial, it also explains what to expect when applying for one, how quickly a decision can be reached and the finer points of repayment.
 You can even take advantage of our easy-to-use bridging loans calculator to help you get an idea of the terms and repayment schedule of a loan for your unique circumstances, equipping you with all of the information necessary to make an informed decision.